maliksalman/jump/README.md

       - 168h
 ```

 The above will create a POD that will stay alive for a week.
-To create an interactive bash shell, issue the following command:
+To create an interactive bash shell in the running POD, issue the following command:

 ```
 kubectl exec -it jumpy bash